agiledev-students-fall2022/final-project-team-rotten-classes/CONTRIBUTING.md

 * Team members should finish work on time.
 * Team members should notify the group when a task is put for review.
 * No ideas are bad ideas!
 Team members should contribute ideas when discussing next steps and work collaboratively towards solutions if the team hits a creative wall.
+* Team members should be kind and tolerant of everyone's work or criticism,

 #### When In Need of Help